PD not requested if no interfaces set to track6

 updated subject is the issue.
 That case shouldn't cause it to skip requesting PD, for cases where the PD is actually static and people want to statically configure it, and cases like OP's with NPT.

-#4 Updated by Chris Buechler 11 months ago
+#4 Updated by Chris Buechler about 1 year ago

 - Assignee deleted (